OniDaito/MRes/README.markdown

 ### Download from Zenodo

 * The LoopDB set can be downloaded here: [https://zenodo.org/record/2549426](https://zenodo.org/record/2549426) (loopdb.pickle).
 This contains the latest loops from the protein databank, from length 3 to 28.
+* The AbDb set can also be downloaded from Zenodo: [https://zenodo.org/record/2560436](https://zenodo.org/record/2560436).
+Again, this contains loops of length 3 to 28 from the AbDb dataset.

 ### Generate your own pickle file